Mqxx/Minecraft-Server/README.md

 In this guide I explain how to properly configure your Minecraft server on Linux, automatically start it on boot, stop it on shutdown and manage it properly.

+> __Note__<br>
+> This guide covers the latest version of Minecraft.
+In our example, this would be **Minecraft Java 1.19.3**, but you can also use the guide for newer versions.
+> If anything big changes I will update the guide to the latest version.

+We will look how to properly install the Java Runtime Environment (JRE) that we need for our Minecraft server.

+We will add a new own minecraft user.

-So that our server ends up running in the background all the time we use a tool called [tmux][link-tmux].<br>
+That our server ends up running in the background all the time we use a tool called [tmux][link-tmux].<br>
 We will go in details how to work properly with [tmux][link-tmux] and how we can use it properly for our purposes.

-We will look how to properly install the Java Runtime Environment (JRE) that we need for our Minecraft server.

 To start/stop our server properly we will use [systemd services][link-systemd].
-This way we have full control over when our server is started/stopped.
+This way we have full control over when our server get's started/stopped.

 With that said, let's get started 😉